 If you’re paying debt off on a credit card with a high interest rate, picking up a new card could save you hundreds (or even thousands) of dollars in interest.
 That’s because an array of cards offer a 0 percent intro APR on purchases, balance transfers or both for up to 21 months.

-Your credit score may have improved
+If your credit score has improved

 Has your credit score improved since you signed up for your current primary card?
 If so, it’s likely you are now eligible for a much better credit card with a robust selection of perks and features.
 The fact is, there’s a huge difference between credit cards for fair credit and credit cards for good credit and what they have to offer.